yay my annual road trip to a random climbing festival *bishop edition*

 Besides climbing, I've gotten into a real crafty mood in preperation for the Flash Foxy Fest in March, which I was planning on vending at with my sister.
 I made a bunch of block printed t-shirts and random ceramics.
 I've been doing a lot of tattoo work for my friends, learned how to knit, and have been consistently reading two books a week since the start of the year.
 Art school burn-out kind of fizzled my creative spark, so it's been nice to get some of that back, but in a different, tangible medium.
 I like working with my hands a lot, perhaps something I've gained from learning technical climbing skills, and having outlets for all this pent-up creative frustration.
 Obviously I can't be a dirtbag rock climbing guide forever, and I need a long term plan of what to do with my life.
 I'm sure I would like to do something creative, big physical projects, incorporating the outdoors and this silly sport somehow.
 Hm, I enjoy indie climbing films quite a bit, and have been thinking of exploring this realm.
 Although I initially had a rough time adjusting to Estes, I have really settled in here, hanging out at Maddie's log cabin, going to the library, hiking and climbing with friends.
 I also started taking escitalopram, which might explain my good mood these days.

-In parts I was straight chillin with my boring craft shop job and all my old lady hobbies, but internally I was freaking out for most of the early winter.
+For the most part, I have been straight chillin with my boring craft shop job and all my old lady hobbies, but internally I was freaking out for most of the early winter.
 I had a pretty rough job hunting season, applying to hundreds of positions, interview after interview, and by march I still had nothing.
 I did get accepted to one guiding position in Zion national park, but after seeing how far La Verkin, Utah was from any city, I got flashbacks to all my time spent in random bumfuck towns for seasonal work.
 It's been awhile since I lived within walking distance to a Walmart and a boba shop, and been able to use dating apps and go thrift shopping on my off days... ya know?
 I miss people, and community, and civilization, and asian food.
 So, in a suprising turn of events, I decided to stay in Estes for the summer.
 In part because I haven't even climbed here yet, and there's so much in the rockies to explore.
 Lumpy ridge, the diamond.
 Alpine bouldering, backcountry snow sports.
 I heard the vibes here in the summer are peak, haha, and I might be able to make some money with all the tourists pouring in.
 And in part, because estes is so close to several major cities in the front range, where I've been drive down the mountain for raves and hookups and climbing gyms.
 After years of bouncing from town to town, I've finally decided to stay in place for a year, and see what happens.
 Just an experiment.
 But yeah, anyways, I interviewed for a guide position with the local service KMAC, and got rejected.
 But the owners said they could just get me part time work, so I've been applying to some coffee shops and gear stores in town.
 Part time guiding, part time other stuff, good enough for me!
 I'll be living cheaply out of my van, stealth camping at the Ymca, and have time for all the climbing trips I want.
 Although my estes buddies Maddie, Lila, and Vinny are all leaving in may, I became good friends with another KMAC guide, Magz, who is super sick and I'm stoked to hang out with all summer.
-Among all the other pals I've made in the area, there are good vibes here, hopefully. :)
+Among all the other pals I've made in the area, there are good vibes here, hopefully. :) And now that I've settled down a bit and moved into my van/house, I'm ready to adopt a dog... right?
+(More on that in april's blog!)